ayumi-ayumi/Pomodoro-advanced/README.md

 ### How to use
 1. Set a timer by typing how many minutes you want to set or clicking up and down spinner buttons (step is 5 and max is 60).

-2. When the timer runs out, it notices you by an alarm sound.:bell:
+2. When the timer runs out, it notices you by an alarm sound. :bell:

 3. The run up time duration will be added to the today's total and you can see how many hours/minutes you have done in a day on the calendar. :date:

 4. The reset button makes the timer set again.